Sevi (band): 2012–present: The Other Side Of Sevi and The New Albums

 Soon after comes the second studio album "The Battle Never Ends" (2016) and the singles "Destiny", "One Time Thing".
 The album got very good reviews in web magazines and magazines like "Powerplay" (UK), "Metal Hammer" (Italy), Latin American "Rockmelodico", "Barikada" (Bosnia&Herzegovina), and others.

 On May 16, 2017, Sevi opened the "Europe" tour at Arena Armeec hall, Sofia.

 The song "The Call" (2017) put Sevi directly into the metal world and predicts more or less the direction of the third album premiere "Am I Alive?".

 Sevi third full-length release is entitled me/ Follow Me.
 The album features names like Thomas Vikström and Jen Majura from Evanescence.
-The release date was March 09th with a big show in Sofia Live Club.
-In June 2019, Sevi released the featuring song with Jen Majura “To Hell and Back” as a single.
+The release date was March 9 with a big show in Sofia Live Club.
+In June 2019, Sevi released the featuring song with Jen Majura "To Hell and Back" as a single.
 Fast cars, fire, passion and strong guitar riffs.
 The song was very well accepted by fans and media.

 During the summer of 2019 the band was part of the line-up of some of the biggest festivals in Bulgaria, such as Hills of Rock, Varna Rock and many others along with names like Disturbed, Avantasia and W.A.S.P, Sevi played also on festivals in Greece, Serbia and Romania.
 On 11 September Sevi opened the show of Evanescence in Arena Armeec and performed their single "To Hell and Back" along with Jen Majura.

-2019 is a very important and strong year for Sevi.
-Their long waited third album is released featuring names like Thomas Vikström and Jen Majura from Evanescence.
+In 2019, Sevi's long awaited third album was released featuring names like Thomas Vikström and Jen Majura from Evanescence.
 The new compositions lead the band on a higher level and refine their unique style.
 The band works with guitarist and composer – Alexandra Zerner on the arrangements and recordings.
 The producer Marco Barusso (Lacuna Coil) takes care of the mix and mastering of the album.
 The band makes a special pre order campaign and a big tour afterwards.
 The album is preceded by the singles "The call" and "Am I alive?", which are very well accepted by fans and media.
-“Am I Alive?” topped the chart on the national rock radio station Z-Rock.
-After the album release, Sevi film the video of “To Hell and Back” – the featuring track with Jen Majura.
+"Am I Alive?" topped the chart on the national rock radio station Z-Rock.
+After the album release, Sevi film the video of "To Hell and Back" – the featuring track with Jen Majura.
 Soon after the premiere, the band was invited to open for Evanescence in Sofia – Bulgaria on November 11, 2019.
 This is the second time that the band was on stage at the biggest arena in Bulgaria – Arena Armeec hall.
 Jen went on stage to perform the song with the band.